headslive/web/download/index.md

 can expect a new release of heads.
 You are always advised to use the latest version since it probably contains bugfixes and more features than the previous versions.
-In case of emergencies and/or vulnerabilities, a patch release could be made and will be announced.
+In case of emergencies and/or vulnerabilities, a patch release can be made and will be announced.

 All releases and their SHA256 sums are signed with my gpg key: